Marker Logo

 1983

 Location.
 33° 31.153′ N, 86° 48.519′ W. Marker is in Birmingham, Alabama, in Jefferson County.
 It is in Central City.
-Marker is at the intersection of 6th Avenue North and 20th Street North, on the left when traveling west on 6th Avenue North.
+It is at the intersection of 6th Avenue North and 20th Street North, on the left when traveling west on 6th Avenue North.
 Touch for map.
 Marker is at or near this postal address: 2017 6th Ave N, Birmingham AL 35203, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Public Library Desegregated (about 400 feet away, measured in a direct line); The Importance of Being Educated (about 400 feet away); The Tutwiler Hotel / The Tutwiler-Ridgely Rebirth (about 400 feet away); Linn-Henley Research Library (about 500 feet away); The Birmingham Public Library / The Linn - Henley Research Library (about 500 feet away); Temple Wilson Tutwiler, II / Tutwiler Hotel (about 500 feet away); Separate But Unequal Education (about 500 feet away); Arrested at City Hall (about 600 feet away).
+At least 8 other markers are within walking distance of this marker: Public Library Desegregated (about 400 feet away, measured in a direct line); The Importance of Being Educated (about 400 feet away); The Tutwiler Hotel / The Tutwiler-Ridgely Rebirth (about 400 feet away); Linn-Henley Research Library (about 500 feet away); The Birmingham Public Library / The Linn - Henley Research Library (about 500 feet away); Temple Wilson Tutwiler, II / Tutwiler Hotel (about 500 feet away); Separate But Unequal Education (about 500 feet away); Arrested at City Hall (about 600 feet away).
 Touch for a list and map of all markers in Birmingham.

 Regarding The Cathedral Church of the Advent.